Tag: resurrection

 2) Can you think of someone you feel is impatient?

 Yesterday, hope was the focus, just as it is today.
-In fact, hope is part of the foundation of the faith.
+In fact, hope is part of the foundation of the Christian faith.
 Faith is .
-Hope and faith are tied together.
+Hope and faith are tied .
 They really cannot be separated.
-While Job’s friends had questionable motives and an unclear understanding of God, there is still truth in them.
+While Job’s friends had questionable motives and an unclear understanding of God, there is still in them.
 Bildad reminds Job that hope not founded on God is useless.
 In the Psalm, David reminds himself and us that unshakable hope can only come from God.
 In other words, true hope is based upon faith (trust) in God.

-The birth, life, and of , the Son of God, was (and remains) hope.
-Peter reminds the church that this is not the end of hope.
+The birth, life, and resurrection of Jesus, the of God, was (and remains) hope.
+Peter reminds the that this is not the end of hope.
 Jesus will come again.
 In Peter’s day, people were already losing hope because God had not yet come back.
 Around 2000 years later, Jesus has still not returned!
 If our hope is based on our understanding, how easy it is to lose hope.
 When our hope is based upon God, God, and relying on God’s nature, our hope remains secure!

 3) Do you lose hope quickly?
 Why?